 Revenue availability is an important consideration to ensure that depreciation is charged when current revenues exceed current operating costs exclusive of depreciation.

-Another Objective of depreciation is that the amortization charge for any given period should reflect the share of the total asset service that has expired during that period.
+Another objective of depreciation accounting is that the amortization charge for any period should reflect the share of the total asset service that has expired during that period.

 Developing Depreciation Policy

-The maximum rates allowable under tax legislation should not be treated as the most important factor in developing data for use by either maragement or investors.
-It seems also reasonble that the recovery of the initial costs of plant assets must have precedence over the payment of dividend or taxes.
+The maximum rates allowable under tax legislation should not be treated as the most important factor in developing data for use by either management or investors.

 Managerial Significance of Depreciation Accounting